MediciHouse07/Learning_Records/economic_money_banking.md

 - discount loans, rediscount, FR reserve, FR notes
 - the idea that this would work is because they see that ther e is loan that can be discounted

-### 2-4 8/9
+### 2-5 Lecture 3 9/9

 2023/03/27

+- Fed was not acting as they intended
+- all of these didn't happen
+- open market operations is an accident, Benjamin strong
+- buy T bill, sell T bill to change price
+- they didn't want to lend it to GOV
+- Chrysler
-- WWI
+- perversion
-- US CB is a history of war finance
-- member banks, reserve banks, central bank
-- main street bank, expanding their balance sheet
-- discount, replenish their reserve
-- use loan as colleteral to replenish reserve
-- reserve bank can create reserve, not like national banking system(origins)
-- if in notes, rediscount, FR prints money
+- private money, state money
-- rediscount the loans
+- the actual is hybrid

-### 2-5 Lecture 3 9/9

 2022/10/25